DandyLyons/DandyLyons.github.io/content/en-gb/posts/trying-cms-with-hugo-decap-cms/index.md

 Decap has a feature it calls Workflows.
 Workflows allow you to:

 *   **Track Status**: keep track of the status of posts by marking them as Draft, In Review, or Ready.
-*   **Deploy Preview Links**: Deploy Preview Links so that you can show unpublished content to stakeholders: I don't understand the use case of this.
-A preview link seems to allow anyone to view it so long as they have the link.
-I'd prefer to have a preview link that requires authentication.
+*   **Deploy Preview Links**: Deploy Preview Links so that you can show unpublished content to stakeholders.

 ## Handling Media